rnuske/apcf/cran-comments.md

       gdal   3.9Mb
       libs  68.8Mb

-    - The large install size is due to the required libraries GDAL & GEOS.
+    - The large install size is due to the required libraries GDAL & GEOS. apcf can not use the the R packages rgeos, rgdal, sf etc. instead because it links to GDAL & GEOS from its C++ code.
+All calculations are done in C++ for perfrmance reasons.
       The package sf is even larger partly because of the additional library proj.